Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Characterizing exactness via actions on -injective algebras

 \begin{remark} It has been shown by Ng in \cite{Ng}*{Corollary 4.6} that exactness of $A\rtimes_\red G$ implies exactness of $A$ for every $G$-$C^*$-algebra $(A,\alpha)$ without any amenability conditions.
 Note that exactness of $A\rtimes_\max G$ always implies exactness of $A\rtimes_\red G$ (and hence exactness of $A$), since exactness is inherited by quotients (see \cite{Brown:2008qy}*{Corollary 9.4.3}). \end{remark}

-\subsection{Characterizing exactness via actions on $G$-injective algebras}
+\section{Characterizing exactness via actions on $G$-injective algebras}

 In this section we use amenable actions on $G$-injective $C^*$-algebras to characterize exactness, generalizing our earlier result \cite{Buss:2019}*{Theorem 8.3} for discrete groups to the locally compact case.
-Recall that a $G$-$C^*$-algebra $A$ is called {\em $G$-injective} if for every ($*$-homomorphic) $G$-embedding $\varphi:A\into B$ of $A$ into a $G$-$C^*$-algebra $B$ there exists a ccp $G$-map $\psi:B\to A$ such that $\psi\circ \varphi=\id_A$.
+Recall that a $G$-$C^*$-algebra $A$ is \emph{$G$-injective} if for any commutative diagram

+where the solid horizontal arrow is an equivariant ccp map and the vertical arrow is a ($*$-homomorphic) $G$-embedding, the diagonal arrow can be filled in by an equivariant ccp map.
+Using for example \cite{Buss:2018nm}*{Corollary 2.4}, one can see that $G$-injectivity of $A$ is equivalent to the following formally weaker property: for every $G$-embedding $\varphi:A\into B$ of $A$ into a $G$-$C^*$-algebra $B$ there exists a ccp $G$-map $\psi:B\to A$ such that $\psi\circ \varphi=\id_A$.
 The class of $G$-injective $C^*$-algebras was introduced (in a more general setting) and extensively studied by Hamana \cite{Hamana:1985,Hamana:2011}.

 The property of being a $G$-injective $C^*$-algebra is a very strong one, but examples exist for any $G$: for example, $\contub(G)$ is always $G$-injective by \cite{Buss:2018nm}*{Proposition 2.2} (this is also implicit in \cite{Hamana:2011}).
 The following result is thus a generalization of the theorem of Brodzki, Cave, and Li \cite{Brodzki-Cave-Li:Exactness} and Ozawa and Suzuki \cite{Ozawa-Suzuki}*{Proposition 2.5} that exactness of $G$ is equivalent to amenability of its canonical action on $\contub(G)$ (which is used in our proof).
 It also generalizes a result of Kalantar and Kennedy \cite{Kalantar:2014sp}*{Theorem 1.1} characterizing exactness of a discrete group in terms of amenability of the action of a group on its Furstenberg boundary.